cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 direct access to compute H(x, sk) is impossible.
 An alternate yet functionally equivalent construction is needed.

 The approach described herein replaces the NAXOS hash with a keyed hash, or pseudorandom function (PRF), where the key is derived from raw entropy output and a private key signature.
 Implementations SHOULD apply this technique when indirect access to a private key is available and CSPRNG randomness guarantees are dubious, or to provide stronger guarantees about possible future issues with the randomness.
+Roughly, the security properties provided by the proposed construction are as follows:

+1. If the CSPRNG works fine, that is, in a certain adversary model the CSPRNG output is indistinguishable from a truly random sequence, then the output of the proposed construction is also indistinguishable from a truly random sequence in that adversary model.
+2. An adversary Adv with full control of a (potentially broken) CSPRNG and able to observe all outputs of the proposed construction, does not obtain any non-negligible advantage in leaking the private key, modulo side channel attacks.
+3. If the CSPRNG is broken or controlled by adversary Adv, the output of the proposed construction remains indistinguishable from random provided the private key remains unknown to Adv.

 # Randomness Wrapper